 Filing for Chapter 13 bankruptcy involves some upfront costs, but it’s essential to understand them as part of the process:

 - Filing Fee: To initiate the Chapter 13 process, you’ll need to pay a $310 filing fee when you submit your petition to the court.
-This is a one-time cost that covers the administrative expenses of processing your case.
+This one-time cost covers the administrative expenses of processing your case.

 - Attorney Fees: While attorney fees for Chapter 13 cases can vary depending on the complexity of your situation, at Warren & Migliaccio, L.L.P., we strive to offer some of the most reasonable rates in Texas.
 Our goal is to provide expert legal guidance at a cost that doesn’t add to your financial burden.
 During your free consultation, we can discuss the specifics of your case and give you a clear understanding of what your legal fees will be.